1cupunsalted butter (more for cake pans)softened to room temperature

 One medium sized lemon will yield approximately 1 tablespoon of lemon zest.

 The typical measurement to make your own buttermilk substitute at home is to add 1 tablespoon of lemon juice or white vinegar to a liquid measuring glass and to fill the glass with milk until you reach 1 cup.
 Since this recipe calls for 3/4 cup buttermilk, I measured 2 teaspoons of lemon juice and filled my cup with milk until it reached 3/4 cup.
-Stir the milk and let it sit for 5 minutes before using in the recipe.
+Stir the milk and lemon juice (or vinegar) and let it sit for 5 minutes before using in the recipe.
 Please note you need milk with at least 1% milk fat to make your own buttermilk substitute.